 - You can continue to set NEW goals.
 The longer you stay sober, the more goals you will be able to set and achieve.
 Over time these goals can grow bigger and more grandiose – get a new car, buy a house, start a family… These things may have seemed entirely impossible several years ago.
 You will be amazed by just how much you can achieve when you stay committed to your recovery.

 - Rehab is really gosh darn expensive.
 Once your insurance benefits run out, you will have to pay for your treatment services out-of-pocket.
 Wouldn’t you rather stay sober and put that money towards that car and that house?

 - You won’t have to worry about going to jail.
 Living in a state of constant fear is no fun at all.
 If you stay sober, you (probably) won’t have to worry about legal or financial issues.

 Intrepid Detox Residential – Comprehensive Recovery

 Intrepid Detox Residential offers a multi-phased continuum of care geared towards physical stabilization and laying a solid foundation for lasting sobriety.
 We provide men and women in Southern Florida and all surrounding areas with medically monitored detox and residential treatment.
-Our state-of-the-art, luxury style treatment facility is located in Riviera Beach, Florida, and is both licensed and accredited through the state of Florida.
+Our state-of-the-art, luxury style treatment facility is located in Palm Beach, Florida, and is both licensed and accredited through the state of Florida.
 This means that our clinical program holds itself to the highest possible standard and provides a level of care that cannot be found in a traditional hospital setting.
 To learn more about our recovery program or to get started on your own personal journey of lifelong healing, give us a call today.
 We look forward to speaking with you soon and getting you situated with the professional help you both need and deserve.